cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 **Optional:** If the dataset refers to a torchvision dataset (one that subclasses `torch.utils.data.Dataset` and takes 'root', 'transform' and 'target_transform' arguments), then this specifies a series of transforms to be applied to the **target** via the target_transforms parameter during evaluation.

+## evaluator
+The fully qualified class name (fqcn) and optional kwargs to a class that extends `juneberry.evaluator.EvaluatorBase`.
+Juneberry has a variety of built-in evaluators for the following platforms.
+The built-in evaluators require no additional kwargs.

+The basic evaluators for the platforms are:
+* Detectron2 - juneberry.detectron2.evaluator.Evaluator
+* PyTorch - juneberry.pytorch.evaluator.Evaluator
+* MMDetection - juneberry.mmdetection.evaluator.Evaluator
+* TensorFlow - juneberry.tensorflow.evaluator.Evaluator

 ## format_version
 Linux style version of the **format** of the file.
 Not the version of